MEET

 OUR TEAM

-As the Program Director for Adult-Student Partnerships, Kris steers Astra’s work strengthening relationships between adults and students in classrooms and school communities and expanding the ways in which both groups view their roles in education.
+Kristin steers Astra’s work strengthening relationships between adults and students in classrooms and school communities and expanding the ways in which both groups view their roles in education.
 Her work involves researching, visiting, and building partnerships with schools and educational organizations as well as sharing research, tools, and strategies that can transform classrooms.
 When Radically Reimagined Relationships are at work in schools - when adults and students can build connections based on equity, warmth, curiosity, shared responsibility and high degrees of agency and trust – amazing outcomes are possible for both students and adults.
-Kris has been with the Astra Foundation since its founding in 2001, first working as a project manager and course developer with the Center for Neurodiverse Development, before earning a master’s in teaching and helping to found the Center for Innovative Education in 2017.
-Kris’ master’s work explored the critical nature of emotion in the learning process, a topic that continues to underpin her thinking and writing.
-Kris grew up in a military family and is amazed to find herself firmly rooted in Keene, New Hampshire where she has lived for nearly twenty years with her husband and sons.
-Preparations for an empty nest are underway.
+Kristin has been with the Astra Foundation since its founding in 2001, first working as a project manager and course developer with the Center for Neurodiverse Development, before earning a master’s in teaching and helping to found the Center for Innovative Education in 2017.
+Kristin’s master’s work explored the critical nature of emotion in the learning process, a topic that continues to underpin her thinking and writing.
+Kristin grew up in a military family and is amazed to find herself firmly rooted in Keene, New Hampshire where she has lived for more than twenty years with her husband and sons.

 ADVISORS.